Preethas/Preethas.github.io/_posts/2017-08-04-Stack-Using-Typescript.md

 ---

 Stack is a last in first out (LIFO)  data structure .
 The last item to be pushed into the stack will be the first item to be retrieved.
 It resembles a pile of books .
-Th common operations in a stack are push and pop.
+The common operations in a stack are push and pop.

 <img src="https://preethas.github.io/assets/Stack-structure.png"/>